Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 What You’ll Learn:

-- What you can do with Data Studio dashboards
+- What Can You Do with Data Studio Dashboards?

 What Are Google Data Studio Dashboards For Marketing?

-Google Data Studio is, essentially, a way to deliver data to clients in a way they’ll understand.
+Google Data Studio is a way to deliver data to clients in a way they’ll understand.

 Because here’s the thing about SEO reports: communicating and presenting key metrics to clients who aren’t familiar with the data can be pretty complicated.